Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Application Examples

 In addition to visual inspection of results for such images, we are further interested to numerically evaluate the performance of the proposed methods against some state-of-art methods for several more complex datasets that contain more classes.
-For this purpose, we test our methods on the BSD300 datasets \cite{d13}.
-We first cluster each image, and label each cluster with the best map of cluster orders against the ground truth.
+For this purpose, we test our methods on the BSD300 and BSD500 datasets \cite{d13}. {BSD300 contains 300 images with labels, and BSD500 contains 500 images with labels.} We first cluster each image, and label each cluster with the best map of cluster orders against the ground truth.
 Numerically, we use mIOU (mean of Intersection-over-Union), also known as the mean Jaccard Distance, for all clusters in each image to measure the performance.
-The Jaccard Distance between two groups $A$ and $B$ is defined as $J(A,B)=\frac{|A\cap B|}{|A\cup B|}$.
+The Jaccard Distance between two groups $A$ and $B$ is defined as

 A larger mIOU indicates stronger performance.
 To better illustrate the results, we considered two setups of datasets, i.e., one containing fewer classes (coarse) and one containing all images (all).
-We compare our methods together with $k$-means and GSP-based spectral clustering.
+We compare our methods together with $k$-means, GSP-based spectral clustering, invariant information clustering (IIC) \cite{b1}, graph-based segmentation (GS) \cite{b2}, back propagation (BP) \cite{b3} and differentiable feature clustering (DFC) \cite{b4}.
 The best performance is marked in bold.
-From the results of Table \ref{BSD}, we can see that larger number clusters of the first two columns generate worse performance.
+From the results of Table \ref{BSD11}, we can see that larger number of clusters in the first two columns generate worse performance.
 There are two natural reasons.
 First, the mapping of the best order of cluster labels is more difficult for more classes.
 Second, the graph-based spectral clustering is sensitive to the number of $K$ leading spectra and the structure of graphs.
-Regardless, MLN-based methods still demonstrate better performance.
-Moreover, even when we use the same total number of nodes in a single layer graph and multilayer network for another fairness comparison in terms of complexity, i.e., $N=300$ for graph and $N=100$ for MLN, MLN-based methods still perform better than graph-based methods in this example application.
+Regardless, MLG-based methods still demonstrate better performance.
+Moreover, even when we use the same total number of nodes in a single layer graph and multilayer graph for another fairness comparison in terms of complexity, i.e., $N=300$ for graph and $N=100$ for MLG, MLG-based methods still perform better than graph-based methods in this example application.
+MLG methods have competitive performances compared to the state-of-the-art methods.
+Note that, under proper training, neural network (NN)-based methods may give good results in cases with many clusters as suggested in \cite{b4}.